vilbergs/kaustik-events-api/readme.md

 ### Environment

-Save the .env.example file as .env and update the Environment variables
+Save the .env.example file as .env and update the Environment variables with your database information

 ### Migrate Database Tables